 Our students weren’t putting away their supplies at the end of the day because they were anxious to get out the door.
 My cooperating teacher and I created a poster listing three steps for cleanup.
 Ten minutes before dismissal, we hung the poster on the chalkboard and led the students through the steps.
 Those who finished early could line up first.
 This worked so well that we didn’t have to give warnings or detentions anymore!

 Use the terminology you have learned in your education courses!
 Read the 10 InTASC Model Core Teaching Standards and use them as the basis of your discussion.

-In the Videos area of the Resources Catalog, or in the Interview folder of the Job Search Academy in KDP Global, you will find four videos by Dr. Michael Whitman.
+In the Videos area of the Resources Catalog, you will find four videos by Dr. Michael Whitman.
 Download the questions he uses in his interviews.
 Then watch “It’s All About the Interview” to learn exactly what he wants to hear and see.
 Then watch:

 - Interview 1.
 Kelly is qualified to teach K−12 Special Ed, K−6 General, Middle School Social Studies, and Dance.
 She also has a Reading Specialist certification.
 She is a career changer with a wealth of life experience.

 - Interview 2.
 Bailey is just finishing her student teaching.
 She did one semester in first grade and one in fourth grade.
 She will be K−6 certified.
 She is quite nervous but does a good job.

 - Interview 3.
 Jami is qualified to teach Math in Grades 6−12.
 Her student teaching has been challenging because she has no classroom management background.
 Her interview goes well, showing a great example of a secondary teacher interview.

 Watch our webinar about using professional academic language when interviewing and talking with teachers.